Parent and Family Engagement

 Contact: Paul Perrotta

-The North Carolina Department of Public Instruction, Office of Federal Programs recognizes the importance of partnerships between public school units (PSUs), parents, family members, and community members.
-Effective parent and family engagement (PFE) programming in schools can substantially and positively impact student achievement.
-PSUs utilizing a systematic process and evidence-based practices to develop a PFE Action Plan is central to achieving organizational goals, building capacity, and improving outcomes.
+The North Carolina Department of Public Instruction (NCDPI) Office of Federal Programs recognizes the critical role that partnerships among public school units (PSUs), parents, families, and communities play in student success.
+High-quality parent and family engagement (PFE) programming can significantly improve student outcomes.

-Evidence also suggests that using a self-assessment instrument to address organizational conditions and remove barriers to family engagement is vital throughout planning and implementation.
-A resource to assist North Carolina PSUs, The 7 Essential Components, A Guide for Strategic Planning and Program Improvement with Parent and Family Engagement includes:
+To support North Carolina PSUs, The 7 Essential Components: A Guide for Strategic Planning and Program Improvement with Parent and Family Engagement has been developed and includes:

 Every Student Succeeds Act (ESSA)